 Other practical issues: Sodium reduction used for in-situ treatment of PCB-contaminated transformer oils may not destroy all the PCBs contained in the porous internals of the transformer.
 Some authors have noted that there is a lack of information on the characterization of residues (UNEP, 2000).

 State of commercialization: Alkali metal reduction has been used commercially for about 25 years and is still in use today.
 In Japan, three commercial-scale facilities were installed in 2004, 2005 and 2009 and are currently in operation (JESCO, 2009a; JESCO, 2009b; JESCO, 2013).
+Plants are also in France, Spain and Iran.

 (b) Advanced Solid Waste Incineration (ASWI)